 After a Saskatchewan fumble, Jackson hit Jim Mankins for another TD in the 3rd quarter and the Rough Riders sealed their victory when Stewart and Jackson combined on a 32-yard pass and run touchdown that sealed the deal on a 29-11 Ottawa victory.

 Russ Jackson took over as Rough Riders QB in his rookie season, when Americans Hal Ledyard and Tom Dimitroff were injured.
 He went on to play 12 seasons with the Rough Riders and remarkably never missed a game because of injury.

 Jackson led the Rough Riders to the playoffs every year that he was with them.
 He completed 1,356 passes for 24,592 yards and 185 touchdowns and was the eastern conference passing leader from 1963 through to 1969.

-Under Frank Clair’s tutelage, Jackson became a three-time CFL All Star, a position normally reserved for American quarterbacks.
-He took home seven Schenley awards, three for most outstanding player and four as the top Canadian.
+Under Frank Clair’s tutelage, Jackson became a three-time CFL All-Star, a position normally reserved for American quarterbacks.
+He took home seven Schenley awards, three for the most outstanding player and four as the top Canadian.
 In 1963 he was the first player to ever win both Schenley titles in one season.

 The Rough Riders legend retired after winning MVP in the 1969 Grey Cup Championship.

 Jackson was inducted into the Canadian Football Hall of Fame in 1973 and the Canadian Sports Hall of Fame in 1975.
 He has been described as the best Canadian-born quarterback to ever play in the CFL.